Cleichleiter/technical-kb/kb/active-directory/Kerberos-Encryption-Types-and-Legacy-Crypto-Risks.md

-\* They often have SPNs
+\- They often have SPNs

-\* They are frequently long-lived
+\- They are frequently long-lived

-\* They are prime targets for Kerberoasting
+\- They are prime targets for Kerberoasting

-Risk patterns include:
+Common risk patterns include:

-\* RC4-only service accounts
+\- RC4-only service accounts

-\* DES-enabled service accounts
+\- DES-enabled service accounts

-\* Privileged service accounts without AES enabled
+\- Privileged service accounts without AES enabled